 Now, on top of that, we take the risk of hiring the experts, paying the court reporters for depositions and things like that— all the expenses of the wrongful death case.
 We handle those costs on your behalf, if we take your case.
 In the event that we lose the case for some reason or don’t recover anything, you pay us nothing.
 If we do win, however, you have to pay us a percentage of the case.
 It’s a beautiful system because it means that you can hire a lawyer like me that would charge hundreds of dollars an hour and still afford me, even though you don’t have any money.
 It makes you are on an even plane with the big corporations, the big companies that have highly expensive attorneys to defend these kinds of cases.
 You can have an attorney just as good as theirs, and you can have an attorney that’s had experience on both sides of personal injury cases like me on your side.
 It’s a good deal.
 It’s a good situation for a person because it puts you in a position to compete with big insurance companies.
 If you have other questions, let us know at my office in Cheyenne.

 There’s a situation in Wyoming where a person that dies because of the wrongful conduct of somebody else can also be partially at fault for their own death.
 That can happen.
 We have to evaluate every case, and usually there is some fault on the part of the injured party.
 The law in Wyoming recognizes that they can have some fault in their loss and still recover.
 The answer to the question is you can still recover.
 Another question is how much.
 If it’s significant enough, we may not want to handle the case or we may recommend you not go forward with the case, but every case is different.
 If the decedent is 10 or 15% at fault for their own death, they can have a pretty good claim for the other 90 or 85% of a claim.
 It’s average, so every case is different.
 We have to look at every case, and that’s why you have an attorney like me on your case.
-Give us a call in Cheyenne, Wyoming if you have more questions.
+Give us a call and speak with a Wyoming wrongful death attorney if you have more questions.